emsterdam1/anRNAlab-Protocols/Northern-Blotting/ES-End-Labeling-DNA-Probes.md

 _Note: These concentrations are for a 1000 pmol reaction.
 Adjust glycogen amount if more or less probe pool is inputted._

-**2.** Move the micture into an Eppendorf, and add 800 µL pof 100% EtOH at -20°C. Mix well.
+**2.** Move the mixture into an Eppendorf, and add 800 µL of 100% EtOH at -20°C. Mix well.

 **3.** Incubate tube in the -70°C fridge for 20 minutes.